VladutDinu/Game-of-Life/README.md

 - Added user menu
 - Added 4/7 draw functions
-- Added one more draw function
-- Added one more draw function
+- Added glider draw function (5/7)
 - Added 1/4 rules of iteration for the next generation of cells
 - Added the last 3 rules of iteration for the next generation of cells